mitchcapper/WIN64LinuxBuild/README.md

 - WLB_BASE_FOLDER - The base folder for compiles
 - WLB_SCRIPT_FOLDER - The checkout folder for this repo, most of the time we can get this from the executing script but a few bat files use it to be able to work with absolute paths
+- WLB_NO_PATH_CLEAN - Disables the default PATH variable cleaning to avoid conflicts if set to 1.
+Instead of using this recommend using the next var.
+- WLB_PATH_ADD - When we clean the path (default) add these additional paths back in, in normal windows path form "c:/mine/dir1;c:/bin/otherdir"
 - MSYS_PATH - Path to your msys install used by the shell launcher scripts not required can edit them if you have non-default path.
 - You can override any setting using ENV variables as well, for example to enable debug building rather than editing the build script you can do `export BLD_CONFIG_BUILD_DEBUG=1`